Alejandra-Villalobos/core-code-from-scratch-readme/Week-10.md

   Core Modules: which are the ones already included in Node.
   Local Modules: The ones we can create and export/import Third Party Modules: These are installed when we use a node library

+### Client-Server Model
+1. What is a Server?
+  A server is a device (it can be a software or hardware) that provides a service when it is requested by a user.
+2. Why is a Client?
+  A client is the user who makes a request.
+3. Is a server just another physical computer?
+  A server can be a virtual machine or a physical computer, but it always depends on a hardware.